aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ### Authentication Flow

 Identity Pool [Authentication Flow](https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html)  defaults to the enhanced, simplified flow.
-If you prefer to use the Classic (basic)
+The Classic (basic) Authentication Flow
-Authentication Flow, you can do so using `IdentityPoolProps.allowClassicFlow`:
+can also be implemented using `allowClassicFlow`:

 ```ts
 new cognito.IdentityPool(this, 'myidentitypool', {